2018 Jeffersontown shooting: Perpetrator

 Gregory Alan Bush was arrested by Jeffersontown police as the suspect.
-He is divorced and was living in Jeffersontown.
+Bush was living in Jeffersontown at the time of the attack.
+He got married in 1997, they had a child in 1998, but then they separated in 1999 and divorced in 2000.
 According to the local police chief, Bush had a history of mental illness and domestic violence; in a 2001 incident his ex-wife (who is black) gained an emergency protective order against him; during an altercation he twice used a racial epithet against her.
 By this order he was barred for three years from having or buying guns.
 In January 2009, as a result of domestic violence against his parents, with whom Bush was living, the judge ordered him to "surrender his guns and undergo mental health treatment."
 Bush had attacked his father and threatened to kill his parents.

 In relation to the Kroger shooting, the Louisville police chief described it as a hate crime motivated by Bush's racism.

 The New York Times published a quote from a Facebook page appearing to belong to Bush: "My paranoid-schizophrenia finally stopped me from working and now am on mental disability.
 I'm lucky I made it this far with all the trouble I've caused myself when I get off my medicine."

 Tommy Juanso, an attorney and former friend of Bush, had said that his friend's rhetoric had become increasingly vitriolic during the heated 2016 presidential campaign and the political polarization it created.
 Juanso is biracial and said that Bush mocked him, calling him "The Big O" (referring to President Barack Obama).
 In Bush's social media accounts, such as Twitter, he had posted frequently about black-on-black crime and made racial insults.